Efficient first-principles inverse design of nanolasers: Computational Results

 As pointed out in \secref{sec:single}, in the single-emitter limit where the active region is point-like, the naive and nonlinear FOM become equivalent, and in consequence we observe in \figref{fig:nonlinear}(b) that the optimized cavities become nearly equivalent for small $\sigma_{\text{g}} \ll \lambda$.
 In this single-emitter limit, the cavity geometry exhibits a central bowtie-like feature---a structure commonly arising in LDOS optimization~\cite{LDOS_opt_wang, LDOS_opt_liang, LDOS_bounds, albrechtsen_nanometer-scale_2022, LDOS_G}---which is known to enhance light–-matter interaction at a single point~\cite{choi_self-similar_2017, albrechtsen_two_2022, YaoVe23} by concentrating the in-plane electric field at the emitter location thanks to a field singularity~\cite{sing, bowtie_laser} at any sharp tip.
 (Here, the bowtie sharpness is limited by our $\gtrsim 40$ nm lengthscale constraints.)
 Due to the strong field concentration at the cavity-tip, the normalized FOM/$\zeta(\sigma_g)$, has a larger value compared to the cavities that were optimized for larger gain-region sizes.

 As the active region size increases, the system transitions beyond the single-emitter regime, and the cavity designs optimized for the naive and nonlinear FOMs begin to differ significantly as the gain diameter approaches the wavelength ($\sigma_{\text{g}} \gtrsim \lambda/n_1 \sim 450$~nm).
 In both cases, the spatial averaging of the emission means that arbitrarily sharp tips are no longer beneficial (because $\int | \bvec{E} |^2$ is finite)~\cite{YaoVe23}.
 For our largest gain diameter [$\sigma_{\text{g}} = 500$~nm, \figref{fig:nonlinear}(d)], the structure optimized using the nonlinear FOM achieves a performance $\approx 3 \times$ greater than the structure optimized with the naive FOM.
 We attribute this to the nonlinear ``hole-burning'' effect (\secref{sec:SALT}) captured in the denominator of the nonlinear FOM (\eqref{eq:eff_nl}) but not present in the naive FOM (\eqref{FoM:naive}), which penalizes strong spatial field localization.
 As illustrated in \autoref{fig:benchmark_fields}, the electric-field distribution shows that the cavity optimized for the naive FOM concentrates the field at its center, whereas the cavity optimized for the nonlinear FOM distributes the field more homogeneously around the active region $D_0$, reducing hole burning and leading to a higher nonlinear FOM.
 Moreover, as the active region size becomes larger, the normalized FOM ($\text{FOM}/\zeta(\sigma_g)$) decreases [\figref{fig:nonlinear}(a)], and transitions from the sharp-tip large-enhancement regime to distributing the electric field within the active material, which results in the normalized FOM becoming roughly proportional to $Q$ for larger active region sizes (\secref{sec:FOM}).
 Note that the non-normalized FOM increases by several orders of magnitude as the active‐region volume grows, simply reflecting the larger gain medium emitting light into the lasing mode.
+We emphasize that field singularities at sharp tips play a negligible role in most of the designs.
+As discussed above, they are only favored when the gain region is effectively point-like and the two FOMs become LDOS-like, whereas they are explicitly penalized in the nonlinear FOM for an active region with size comparable to the wavelength of light.
+This suppression of singular features contributes to the intrinsic robustness of the optimized cavities, as the performance does not rely on the minimum lengthscale of the geometry.